 5. Do something different on Christmas Day

-I know it’s tempting to try and recreate your family Christmas but the chances are, if you’re living abroad then it just won’t be the same without a snoring grandparent in the corner.
+I know it’s tempting to try and recreate your family festivities but the chances are, if you’re living abroad for Christmas, then it just won’t be the same without a snoring grandparent in the corner.
 So, do something completely different and exciting.

 We went skiing for the day when we lived in China and it was fab.
 It made us forget that we didn’t have a turkey and we had so much fun.
 There might be a really good show you want to go and see, or if you’re lucky enough to live in a hot country you might want to cool down at a water park.
 Make it memorable so that you can look back and say you still enjoyed the day even though you were abroad for Christmas without family!

 Yes, Christmas is all about family, and yes it can be hard being away from your home comforts but if you’re living abroad for Christmas, make the most of it and enjoy the day anyway!

 Have you spent a Christmas abroad?
 What did you do on Christmas Day?
 Let us know in the comments below!